codepath/android_guides/Working-with-Input-Views.md

  * [DateTimePicker](https://github.com/flavienlaurent/datetimepicker) - Contains the beautiful DatePicker and TimePicker that can be seen in the new Google Agenda app.
  * [BetterPickers](https://github.com/derekbrameyer/android-betterpickers) - DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things.
+ * [MaterialDateTimePicker](https://github.com/wdullaer/MaterialDateTimePicker) - Material Design styled DatePicker and TimePicker.

+DateTimerPicker and MaterialDateTimePicker are both forks from the original Android open source datetime picker located [here](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/).
+MaterialDateTimePicker however does not use the Support Fragment Manager for reasons stated [here](https://github.com/wdullaer/MaterialDateTimePicker#why-not-use-supportdialogfragment), so if you need it in your project, you will need to download the original source and modify the import statements.

 Using one of these should make selecting dates and times much easier.
 See [this list of picker libraries](https://android-arsenal.com/tag/27) for alternatives.

 ### Checkboxes